Buying Gold Bars: A Guide For Investors Video

 So why would you choose to buy gold bars rather than coins?
-Well the main reason investors choose gold bars is value.
-If you’re seeking the lowest cost physical gold per gram, then gold bars can be the best choice.
+Well, the main reason investors choose gold bars is value.
+If you’re seeking the lowest cost of physical gold per gram, then gold bars can be the best choice.

 Next up, I’ll tell you exactly how to choose the best bars to purchase.
 The ‘what’ can be split into bar size and bar brand.

 While the price per gram reduces as the gold bar size increases, it doesn’t mean you should go out and buy the biggest bar you can afford.
 Agreed, buying a 1-kilo gold bar provides great value, but this choice can seriously hamper your divisibility.
 Owning one large gold bar means you can’t sell part of your portfolio…it’s all or nothing.
 A far better choice is to buy a number of smaller bars, providing flexibility to sell part of your holding at any time.
 While small bars are more expensive per gram, most dealers will offer discounts if you buy higher quantities of them.
 The amount you wish to invest and your overall cashflow will help you find the sweet spot between size and quantity.

 So, how about the brand of the bar.
 Does it matter?
 Generally speaking, the answer is no. Certain premium brands such as Pamp will sell their bars significantly higher than many other reputable brands.
 I’d avoid buying brands at the top end as you probably won’t receive a premium for them when you come to sell.

 However, it is important that you ensure you buy brands that have the following 4 pieces of information stamped on them.

 Purity – don’t buy less than 99.99%

 And serial number